 How to Stop or Block Macros from Running in Microsoft Office?

-Before proceeding with steps, please ensure that your Windows 11/10 computer can run Group Policy.
+Before proceeding with the steps, please ensure that your Windows 11/10 computer can run Group Policy.
 If you are using Home Edition Windows 11/10, you’ll need to enable the gpedit.msc.
 Next, you need to download and install the Office’s Group Policy template.
 For that, navigate to the Microsoft website and download the latest admin templates.

 To prevent Micros from running in the Office program on a Windows 11/10 PC, do the following:-